mmkuang/grayclhn.github.io/102/syllabus-2013.md

 ### Academic dishonesty

-The class will follow Iowa State University's policy on academic dishonesty.
+The class will follow Iowa State University’s policy on academic dishonesty.
 Anyone suspected of academic dishonesty will be reported to the Dean of Students Office,
 <http://www.dso.iastate.edu/ja/academic/misconduct.html>.